-The CIBC Aeroplan Visa card is CIBC’s “basic” Aeroplan offering, with a meagre welcome bonus and no annual fee.
+The CIBC Aeroplan® Visa* Card is CIBC’s base-level Aeroplan card, with a lower welcome bonus than higher-tiered cards and no annual fee.

-Seasoned Aeroplan collectors might gloss over this card, but its’ a great option for students or newcomers to Canada to boost their credit file and collect a valuable currency.
+Its’ a great option for students or newcomers to Canada to boost their credit file while earning a valuable points currency.

 Bonuses & Fees

-10,000 Aeroplan points is actually one of the higher welcome bonuses we’ve seen on this card in the past – so if you’re looking to a no-fee “keeper card” to boost your credit history in the long run, this may be an attractive offer.
+10,000 Aeroplan points is actually one of the higher welcome bonuses we’ve seen on this card in the past – so if you’re looking for a no-fee “keeper card” to boost your credit history in the long run, this may be an attractive offer.†

-In terms of the returns on everyday spending, the CIBC Aeroplan Visa Card offers cardholders 1 Aeroplan point per dollar spent on Air Canada, and Air Canada Vacations, gas, and groceries.
-Otherwise, the card offers 1 Aeroplan point for every $1.5 spent on all other purchases.
+In terms of the returns on everyday spending, the CIBC Aeroplan® Visa* Card offers cardholders 1 Aeroplan point per dollar spent on eligible Air Canada, and Air Canada Vacations, gas, electric vehicle charging, and grocery purchases.†

-The CIBC Aeroplan Visa Card is best-suited for those who are interested in collecting Aeroplan points while building up a relatively new credit file or restricting themselves to lower annual fees and credit limits.
-I wouldn’t recommend putting your daily spending on this card, compared to the numerous stronger cards out there (such as the CIBC Aeroplan Visa Infinite, to name just one).
+However, the CIBC Aeroplan Visa Card is best-suited for those who are interested in collecting Aeroplan points while building up a relatively new credit file, or restricting themselves to lower annual fees and credit limits.

 Aeroplan remains the program of choice for the vast majority of Canadians aiming to redeem their points for high-value international business and First Class redemptions.